tr1s/tris-webpack-boilerplate/README.md

 },
 ```

-Now we only want to optimize our images on `npm run build`, so we edit our `webpack.prod.js` like so.
+Now we only want to optimize our images on `npm run build`, so we edit our `webpack.prod.js` like so below.

-Again we test for jpeg, jpg, png, gif, and svg using regex, and apply the appropriate optimizations. `gifsicle` is a lossless gif compressor, `pngquant` is a lossless png compressor, and we can add an extra plugin called `imageminMozjpeg` to perform lossy compression.
+Again we test for jpeg, jpg, png, gif, and svg using regex, and apply the appropriate optimizations. `gifsicle` is a lossless gif compressor, `pngquant` is a lossy png compressor, and we can add an extra plugin called `imageminMozjpeg` to perform lossy jpg/jpeg compression.
 A safe bet is setting the quality between 75-90 and you should get some decent compression without loss in visible quality.

 I suggest sticking to the lossless compression, and cropping your images to their right size before adding to your project.
-Just remove the imageminMozjpeg to do so.
+Just remove the imageminMozjpeg and pngquant key sections to do so.

 You can also use [tinypng](https://tinypng.com/) for image compression.